HadrienG/tutorials/docs/mapping.md

 The output of the mapping will be in the SAM format.
 You can find a brief explanation of the SAM format [here](file_formats.md)

+!!! note
+    In this tutorial as well as many other places, you'll often see the terms *mapping* and *alignment* being used interchangeably.
+If you want to read more about the difference between the two, I invite you to read this excellent [Biostars discussion](https://www.biostars.org/p/180986/)

 ### Visualising with tview

 ```bash